coffeebe4code/disc/README.md

 ```
 (@l mystring1)
 ```
-However, this prevents a problem, what if we assign `mystring1` to a number. what if later we reassign `mystring1` to a string.
+However, this prevents a problem, what if we assign `mystring1` to a number. what if later we reassign `mystring1` to a string?

 With the `--static` flag passed to either the `linter` or `compiler` this is no longer possible. you will get an error.
+If you recall the default behavior of the runner is to just execute, so there is no way to pass any of these flags.
+The default behavior of the linter and compiler is the same.
+Passing `--static` and `--strong` ensure the absolute maximum static analysis possible.
+It can be confusing which one enables what feature, the language itself right now is unclear as well.
+It is usually best to assume those two are synonymous and should be grouped together.

 Take for example this file `./mytest.di`
 ```
 (@l mystring1)
 ```
 ```
-$ discd linter ./mytest.di --static
+$ discd linter ./mytest.di --static --strong
 errors:
   ./mytest.di - (ln 0, p 13)		: type-not-deduced (d0)
 ```